ScottSWolfe/solveSudoku/README.md

 # solveSudoku
 MATLAB Application for Solving Sudoku Puzzles of any Size

+##### Input and Output
 Input: 2-dimensional array of integers with 0's for unknown tiles

-Output: a 2-dimensional array of integers representing the solved sudoku
+Output:a 2-dimensional array of integers representing the solved sudoku
         puzzle and the time taken to solve the puzzle.
 Also prints recursive depth to the console.

-Algorithm:
+##### Algorithm:
   1. Initialize 2-dimensional array with known values in known tiles and an array of possible numbers in unknown tiles
   2. Eliminate any possible numbers according to Sudoku rules